 Two Days of Coastal Navigation and Six Days of Coastal Passage Making Instruction

 After you get your US Sailing Bareboat Cruising Certification, the next step is the Coastal Passage Making Course.
-During this course, one of our advanced sailing courses, you learn what it is like to sail longer distances and experience sailing at night.
+During this offshore sailing course, one of our advanced sailing courses, you learn what it is like to sail longer distances and experience sailing at night.
 When you enroll we send you two US Sailing textbooks to study – Coastal Navigation and Coastal Passage Making.
 You also receive a comprehensive list of what to bring and what to expect.

 The first two days of this advanced sailing course are spent ashore as you review and are tested on the Coastal Navigation material you studied at home.
 Then you get underway for six days of glorious sailing.
 Here’s a snippet to whet your appetite, written while on the November 2016 Coastal Passage Making Course from one of our Coastal Passage Making Instructors, Joelle Petersen.

 “Greetings from the CPM course!
 Upon looking at the forecasts earlier in the week, our Coastal Navigators sailed to Fort Myers, up to serene Cabbage Key, and we are now just about to go under the Sunshine bridge in Tampa Bay having done night sailing last night.
 Great planning and beautiful conditions made for incredible sailing.
 We have sailed about 150 miles thus far and look forward to enjoying St Pete from our mooring ball today.
 We give a special welcome to our returning customers Patrick and Denise Whatley.”

 During a Coastal Passage Making Course one instructor teaches four participants.
 An experienced Coast Guard licensed instructor is with you at all times.
-Your learning experience includes quality night hours under sail, watch systems, knowing where you are at all times, setting your course throughout the day and when sailing at night.
+Your offshore sailing course includes quality night hours under sail, watch systems, knowing where you are at all times, setting your course throughout the day and when sailing at night.
 You practice crew overboard recovery methods at sea.
 Everyone is involved in navigating as you review safety procedures, learn how to cook pre-planned meals underway, and experience sailing after dark.
 You also practice anchoring and picking up moorings, med-mooring, crew management, passage planning, and weather routing.

 FAST TRACK TO OFFSHORE PASSAGE MAKING